jbtiglao/team-profile-generator/README.md

 }
 ```

+(Note: The contents of ```package.json``` after the Inquirer and Jest installs were first deleted in this instance, then the above section was copied and pasted to the package, instead of merely adding it to the contents.
+This enabled the test to run.)

 The test is initialized by invoking the following command on the integrated terminal:
 ```
 npm run test
 ```

-All classes passed when the test is ran.
+All classes pass the test when ran.

 ---
 ## Credits
-The following resources were consulted and/or utilized in the development of this application:
+The following resources and relevant documentation were consulted and/or utilized in the development of this application:
 * Unit 10, Object-Oriented Programming reading materials, internet resources, and lectures, UCI Boot Camp.
 * [Inquirer](https://npmjs.com)
 * [Jest](https://jestjs.io/docs/getting-started)